Marina Vishmidt

 Marina Vishmidt (May 6, 1976 – April 26, 2024) was an American writer, editor and critic.
-She lectured at the Centre for Cultural Studies at Goldsmiths, University of London in the MA program Culture Industry, and taught Art Theory in the MA Art Praxis at the Dutch Art Institute in Arnhem.
+She lectured at the Centre for Cultural Studies at Goldsmiths, University of London in the MA program Culture Industry, and was Professor of Art Theory at The University of Applied Arts Vienna.
 Her research mainly concerned the relationship between art, value and labour.
 She further explored this through works on debt, social reproduction and artistic entrepreneurialism.

 Life

 Vishmidt came to New York City with her mother and grandparents when she was three during the 1970s Soviet Union aliyah.
 She studied at the Bronx High School of Science and went to Sarah Lawrence College.
-In 2013, she completed her PhD entitled Speculation as a Mode of Production in Art and Capital at the Queen Mary University of London.
+In 2013, she completed her PhD entitled Speculation as a Mode of Production in Art and Capital at Queen Mary, University of London.
 In the Summer Semester, 2022, Vishmidt was the Arnheim Visiting Professor at the Institut für Kunst- und Bildgeschichte at the Humboldt-Universität zu Berlin.
 In October 2023 she started a new position as Professor for Art Theory at the University of Applied Arts Vienna.
-Vishmidt died on April 26, 2024 after a long cancer illness.
+Vishmidt died on April 26, 2024 after living for five years with breast cancer.